Quartzite

 Minimalist interior with a marble wall, built-in bookshelf, and a cushioned bench with pillows.

 Celebrated for its durability and natural beauty, quartzite has become a favorite among interior designers seeking both performance and refinement.
+As a boutique supplier of premium quartzite slabs, Arista Stones helps homeowners, designers, and fabricators source distinctive natural materials for high-end projects.
 With organic veining that rivals marble and an edge in strength, quartzite offers a sophisticated foundation for kitchens, bathrooms, fireplaces, and architectural accents.

 Formed deep within the earth from compressed sandstone, quartzite is a true natural stone.
 It's heat resistant and more resilient to wear in comparison to it’s marble counterpart, making it ideal for everyday luxury.
-To maintain its brilliance, we recommend sealing it annually and promptly wiping spills.
+To maintain its brilliance, we recommend sealing quartzite countertops annually and promptly wiping spills.

 From soft whites and warm neutrals to bold shades of green, red, violet, and even cobalt blue, Arista Stones curates a diverse selection of quartzite slabs in both our Tempe and Salt Lake City showrooms.
 Whether your aesthetic leans timeless or daring, our collection has the perfect piece to elevate your next project.

-Visit us to explore the full spectrum of quartzite—and let our expert team help you find the stone that will define your space for years to come.
+Visit us to explore the full spectrum of quartzite slabs—and let our expert team help you find the stone that will define your space for years to come.

 A luxurious jewelry store display featuring marble counters and walls, with a chandelier hanging from the ceiling, showcasing jewelry pieces in a sophisticated setting.